systems-cs-pub-ro/iocla/README.md

 # IOCLA

 This repository hosts the content and the source code for the `IOCLA` course.
-Contains all skeleton code for labs, homeworks and demos.

-You can download it after you installed `git` on your system using:
+It contains support documentation for all activities (labs, lectures, assignments), skeleton code for lab tasks and assignments and demo code used in lectures and labs.

+Use ``git`` to clone the repository locally:

 ```bash
 git clone https://github.com/systems-cs-pub-ro/iocla.git
 ```

+Make sure you have the latest version of the repository before working on any activity:

-Before the start of each lab and before you star implementing homeworks, it is recommended to download the latest changes on the repository using:
+it is recommended to download the latest changes on the repository using:
 ```bash
 git pull
 ```

 ## License

 Content is licensed under [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).